Heathkit H8: Description

 Heath chose not to implement the S-100 bus and instead created their own, known as "Benton Harbor Bus" after their home town.
-The bus is based on a 50-pin connector and laid out to avoid the electrical problems of the S-100 system (like +5V and ground being placed beside each other).
 The H8 is packaged in a box-like chassis with pressboard sides and metal sheeting for the rest of the case.
 The top sheet is heavily perforated to form cooling vents.

 The machine is built up from the backplane mounted on the right-hand side panel of the case, with ten 50-pin card slots.
 The first and last slots are spaced differently from the rest, and the power supplies occupy some of the space needed for the last card.
 This means that the last card not only has to accommodate the narrow spacing but also cannot be full-length, leaving eight "standard" slots available for full-length cards.
 The front panel plugs into the first slot and the CPU plugs into the second, leaving seven for further expansion.
 The card slots are arranged on an angle, which allows the case to be reduced in height.
 Each card contains its own voltage regulators, using the Z-shaped mounting bracket as a heat-sink.
 (Power distribution on the backplane is unregulated +8V and +/-18V; the cards regulate these to their requirements, typically +5V and +/-12V.)

 Another notable change is the replacement of the front-panel toggle switches and lights of a standard early-model S-100 system with a keypad and seven-segment LED display (early S-100 machines like the Altair or IMSAI 8080 contain no ROM and when they are started, the user "keys in" a program via the toggle switches to read a paper tape.
 Once this "loader" program is ready, a paper tape containing a more complete loader can be read in, allowing the user to load programs from cassette or floppy disk).